Volkswagen ID.4 review - Interior, design and technology

 - 3Range, charging and running costsEntry-level cars are competitively priced, while the ID.4 delivers decent range and should be relatively cheap to insure

-- 4Interior, design and technology - currently readingThe ID.4 has generous levels of standard kit, but cabin quality isn’t up to standard and touch-sensitive tech can prove frustrating
+- 4Interior, design and technology - currently readingThe ID.4 features generous levels of kit, but cabin quality isn’t up to standard and touch-sensitive tech can prove frustrating

 - 5Practicality, comfort and boot spaceSet up perfectly for family life, the ID.4 offers plenty of space for passengers and a large, practical boot